 THIS IS THE LAND...

-How do structures and traditions shape our social imaginary?
-How can we imagine things differently?
+What haunts the social imaginary and is insistent?
+How do structures, systems and traditions shape our social imaginary?
+Can we imagine things differently?

 The first project The Strange Geometry of Time

 Toured to Bath Spa University and Dreams Before Dawn Festival, Paris, 2018

 In what ways can Derrida’s concept of Hauntology and theories of Spectrality inform the concept of the time in performance?